jherio/atlassian-scripts/README.md

 ## Usage

 Each script is designed for a specific purpose within Jira, Confluence, or Insight.
 Please refer to the individual script files for detailed usage instructions and any required setup.
+Many scripts include comments at the top explaining their purpose and how to use them.

 ## Contributing